 Above: A bar in El Nido Town prepares for the evening crowds

 Aside from hotels and restaurants, this is also the location that you can buy tour packages, dry bags, sunglasses, van trips back to Puerto Princesa, a boat ride to Coron, or just about anything else that you can think of.
 The small, locally run shops have the best deals on snacks, drinks, sundries and even beachwear.
 There is zero need to venture far when shopping for island hopping and beach supplies.

 Trying to decide between El Nido and Coron?
-Read about the similarities and differences in this article.
+You should not have to pick between them, but if you must: read about the similarities and differences in this article.